danigulyas/algos/readme.md

-just me rumbling through some of the algorhithm questions
+just me rumbling through some of the algorithm questions